Karim-Ahm/Realtime-Vehicle-Detection/README.md

 + The network was trained using our custom CFG file and darknet pretrained vanilla weights.
 We used the Udacity dataset publicly available [here](https://github.com/udacity/self-driving-car/tree/master/annotations#dataset-2).
 We've written our own scripts to convert the annotations to suit darknet.
 They're in the scripts folder along with other several useful scripts.

-Project steps:
+Training steps:
 ---
+1. Clone the repository, install the dependencies and build using 'make' after navigating to the repository root folder.
-1. Download and extract the udacity dataset into a folder, then divide the dataset according to your liking(we used 10,000 for training, 3,000 for validation, & another unlabeled dataset for testing).
+2. Download and extract the udacity dataset into a folder, then divide the dataset according to your liking(we used 10,000 for training, 3,000 for validation, & another unlabeled dataset for testing).
-2. Run the necessary scripts to generate the files and annotations needed for training.
+3. Run the necessary scripts to generate the files and annotations needed for training.
-3. Run the anchors script to generate the anchors needed for your CFG file.
+4. Run the anchors script to generate the anchors needed for your CFG file.
-4. Create your CFG and data files as mentioned in the repository referenced [here](https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects).
+5. Create your CFG and data files as mentioned in the repository referenced [here](https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects).
-5. Start training!
+6. Start training!

+Results:
+---

+Reproducing Results:
+---
++ We were training for only 1 class, Car.
+We've trained for 10,000 iterations and found out that the best IOU result was obtained at iteration 5,000.
+You can download our weights file [here](link).
++ The config file of our network is readily present in the cfg folder, as well as the data and names files.
+However, you'll need to modify the training, validation and names paths in your data file to match those on your environment.
++ Once you're done training (or if you're using our weights file) you can simply invoke one of the following two commands to validate or test YOLO:
+'''
+./darknet detector valid data/rtcd.data cfg/rtcd.cfg path-to-weights
+./darknet detector test data/rtcd.data cfg/rtcd.cfg path-to-weights path-to-image ./darknet detector demo data/rtcd.data cfg/rtcd.cfg path-to-weights path-to-video
+'''